One Million Years - System und Symptom

 Curator: Søren Grammel

-The exhibition One Million Years—System and Symptom addresses the aesthetic, cultural, and political implications of systems logic from the contemporary art point of view.
+The exhibition One Million Years—System und Symptom addresses the aesthetic, cultural, and political implications of systems logic from the point of view of contemporary art.
 It brings together art projects that tackle systems and systematics in a wide variety of ways.

 The exhibition presents, on the one hand, artists whose work pursues the construction of precise systems that are committed to their own aesthetic logics, as for example Josef Albers, Hanne Darboven, On Kawara, Sol LeWitt, Jan Schoonhoven, and Simon Starling.
 These artists explore the principle of systematics coolly, playfully, yet often so extremely that they systematically undermine every regular kind of systems thinking.
 On the other hand, the exhibition presents works that make social systems, norms, and mechanisms of exclusion that are otherwise invisible visible, as in the case of Henrik Olesen, Martha Rosler, Octavian Trauttmansdorff, Andreas Slominski, or Heimo Zobernig.
 These works reveal situations where the logic of a system comes to light with surprising clarity.
 Hence, they raise questions as to how social identity and supposedly normal life are created by social systems in the home, at school, or in the judiciary, and where reprisals lie in wait.
 Thus, in the exhibition One Million Years—System und Symptom, the works of artists who appropriate systems in their own highly individual ways encounter works in which the systematic ordering of life is represented and subjected to critique.